LAW ENFORCEMENT SPECIAL AGENT (OSBI), G22

 This job family consists of five levels which are distinguished by the complexity of job assignments, expertise required to complete assigned duties, level of experience and degree of responsibility and accountability for providing leadership and direction to others.

-Level I: Code: G22A Salary Band: NA
+Level I: Code: G22A Salary Band: K

 Knowledge, Skills and Abilities required at this level include knowledge of modern criminal investigative techniques; of Oklahoma criminal law pertaining to crime, search and seizure, arrest, and rules of evidence; of recent court decisions affecting law enforcement; of public relations pertaining to investigative activities; of basic math; of basic English, grammar, and sentence structure; of accounting and business records; and of the basic elements of computers and usage of computer software.
-Ability to conduct several investigations simultaneously; to present clear and accurate court testimony; to maintain undercover identity while preserving integrity; to maintain a chain of control over evidence collected; to establish and maintain effective working relationships with others; to organize and present facts and opinions in a concise and objective manner; and to operate computers and computer software.
+Ability is required to conduct several investigations simultaneously; to present clear and accurate court testimony; to maintain undercover identity while preserving integrity; to maintain a chain of control over evidence collected; to establish and maintain effective working relationships with others; to organize and present facts and opinions in a concise and objective manner; and to operate computers and computer software.

-Level II: Code: G22B Salary Band: NA
+Level II: Code: G22B Salary Band: L

 This is the career level where employees are fully trained in the performance of basic criminal investigative duties and perform a broad range of general criminal and other investigations.
 This will include independent responsibility for conducting investigations of major crimes and offenses or participating as a member of a team in covert investigations, raids, surveillance or other activities and performing other essential functions associated with the position.